Become an Advocate

 • This toolkit is intended for use by Arizona’s Community Action Agencies and their allies who wish to protect our communities from devasting cuts to vital assistance programs.

 • 501(c)(3) nonprofits are allowed to freely participate in a number of advocacy activities but may be required to track certain activities that are considered lobbying.
-Nonprofits can and should advocate
+Nonprofits can and should advocate.

 • Alliance for Justice has many useful resources for navigating this: